 With a wide variety of subjects, your blog might not establish a niche topic.
-Without a niche topic, your blog may fail to attract loyal followers who look for particular issues — with the exception of your friends or if you are a famous personality before you embarked into the blogging scene.
+Without a niche topic, your blog may fail to attract loyal followers who look for particular issues — with the exception of your friends or if you were a famous personality before you embarked into the blogging scene.
 Without adopting a specific blog theme, your site might fail to attract the attention of advertisers whose interest aligns with a few of your blog posts because your site holds no authority over the topic.

-Fail to do keyword/topic research
+Fail to do keyword/topic research.

 Without researching what people are looking for, you could be writing articles that very few people are interested in.
-Although writing about a topic that you are an expert on and getting read by fewer site visitors is still worth doing, you might as well be sharing your expertise with a more massive crowd when you do prior keyword or topic research.
+Although writing about a topic you are an expert on and getting read by fewer site visitors is still worth doing; you might as well be sharing your expertise with a more massive crowd when you do prior keyword or topic research.

-Fail to cite sources
+Fail to cite sources.

 Sometimes we need to use statistics to convey information more credibly.
 However, we sometimes fail to give credit to sources who did the research, conducted the study, or took photo that contributed to the overall credibility of our blog.
-Adding these citations not only give credit to where credit is due, but it also makes our blog entry more attractive to reference to other researchers or site to link to from other websites.
+Adding these citations not only give credit to where credit is due, but it also makes our blog entry more attractive reference to other researchers or site to link to from other websites.

 Don’t include relatable examples, if applicable